 - If creating a syllabus for a new course, consult colleagues as well.
 This may be especially helpful for faculty with lab and studio courses.

-- Revisit existing syllabi to ensure your syllabi are inclusive.
+- Revisit existing syllabi to ensure that your syllabi are inclusive.
 For example, ask a student who has indicated that English is a second language to read over and indicate what may be unclear.
 Be sure to stay updated on accessibility requirements at your university – both in class and online.

 - A helpful tool below is the Inclusion by Design: Survey Your Syllabus and Course Design.
 This survey guides you to evaluate your current syllabus by asking questions about specific elements of most syllabi.